 Rather than a single number, growth hacking may mean increasing ROI or it may mean increases in other measures of success.
 For instance, in a consulting business with a long lead time to close new business, growth hacking might mean better lead generation.
 For an app developer, it might mean more installs.
 A bank might value increased deposits.

-Take a look at this example of how improving performance of your landing pages impacts ROI.
+Take a look at this example of how improving the performance of your landing pages impacts ROI.

 Hence, the first step in growth hacking is to trace the activities that contribute to ROI, even if they don’t do so immediately.
 For instance, visits to your website might not generate a sale every time, but more visits will generate more sales.
 Increased tweets favorably mentioning your product might not make the cash register ring, but it may help sales in the long run.